 Do not allow a mortgagee to credit your trust account directly.
 Such transactions can occur if you use the same bank branch.
-If your pay-out cheque clears the account before the mortgagee actually credits the mortgage proceeds, your account will be overdrawn and you will have a shortfall.
+If your pay-out cheque clears the account before the mortgagee credits the mortgage proceeds, your account will be overdrawn, and you will have a shortfall.
 You may also find that you have a shortfall if the approved depository claims that an amount was advanced in error and reverses the deposit through a debit memo.
 These situations cannot occur if you insist on payment by cheque instead of internal credit.

-Operating too many trust accounts often causes confusion and errors, for example, funds are deposited to Account A but cheques are issued on Account B.
+Operating too many trust accounts often causes confusion and errors.
+For example, funds are deposited to Account A but cheques are issued on Account B.

 Balance the statement of adjustments twice.
 Arithmetical errors on statements of adjustments, leading to over-disbursement, are easily avoided if you add and balance the statement twice: once in draft and again after it has been prepared.
-Conduct a separate in/out analysis on just the cash actually coming in and being paid out.
+Conduct a separate in/out analysis on just the cash coming in and being paid out.

 Do not delay in depositing cheques.
 Do not keep cheques in the client file.
 Cheques can get lost or payouts are made on the strength of the lawyer's memory of having received the funds.
 A shortfall will result if the cheques have not actually been deposited.